 2. Automatically build new Sprints from the backlog

 By toggling this option on, ZenHub will automatically build your Sprints.
 Choose the number of story points you'd like added to your next Sprint and the pipeline you'd like Issues added from.
 ZenHub will automatically add Issues from the top of this pipeline to your Sprint.
+Issues that are not already estimated, will be counted with the value of 2 Story Points when being added into the Sprint from your backlog pipeline.
 Learn more

 Adding Issues to your ZenHub Sprint

 Now that you've set up your automatic sprint schedule, it's time to add Issues to your sprint.
 To add Issues, head to your ZenHub board.
 From here, you will able to use multi-action or a combination of filtering and multi-action to add the desired Issues to your Sprint.
 This is a great way to eliminate the onerous process of performing certain actions over and over again.

 For example, your team may dedicate a sprint to tackling bugs.
 The team can filter the Board by the bug label, select all Issues, and choose the option Set Sprint.

 As Epics and Sprints are both used to organize work and boost your productivity, you may be wondering about how these interact and the main differences between them:

 |Sprints allow you to group together Issues that will be completed within a fixed timeframe ( typically two weeks)||Epics allow you to group related Issues together and are the best way to plan and track both short-term and long-term goals.|

 |Sprints are used to track the progress of issues and pull requests.
 They contain issues related by time||Epics contain Issues related in subject|